3 reasons for a cleanroom

-There are basically three goals that you want to achieve with a Cleanroom want to achieve.
-In cleanrooms, particles are filtered out of the ambient air and kept away from objects with targeted air flows.
+There are basically three goals that you want to achieve with a cleanroom.
+In cleanrooms, particles are filtered out of the ambient air and kept away from objects with targeted air currents.
 As a result, they offer three protective functions:

 1. product protection